geotools/geotools/docs/user/welcome/upgrade.rst

 Java 11 as the minimum version
 ------------------------------

-GeoTools 29.x requires Java 11 as the min
+GeoTools 29.x requires Java 11 as the minimum version.
+If you are still using Java 8, you will have to remain on GeoTools 28.x or ealier.

 Deprecated functions removed
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^